Enhance Your Career by Earning Your Doctorate Online

 An intensive one week on campus seminar is the culmination of the Doctor of Health Sciences degree program.
 This seminar will provide students with a unique on-campus learning experience.
 Health care professionals who are established and leaders in their fields will be recruited as guest lecturers.
 In addition to the lectures, students will have the opportunity to hone their skills by attending workshops led by experienced clinicians.
 Topics such as improving patient care and interviewing techniques will be featured.
 Finally, students will be required to present their dissertations and submit a report of their experiences at the seminar.

-Upon graduation from the Doctor of Health Sciences (D.H.Sc.) program, you will:
+Upon graduation from the Doctor of Health Sciences (D.H.Sc.) distance learning program, you will:

 - Become leaders with the skills and knowledge to initiate changes in health care environments